UM-Bridge/benchmarks/docs/source/math_description.rst

 Applying Jacobian to a vector
 =============================

-The apply jacobian function evaluates the product of the model's Jacobian, :math:`J`, and a vector, :math:`\mathbf{v}`, of the user's choice (``vec``).
+The apply Jacobian function evaluates the product of the model's Jacobian, :math:`J`, and a vector, :math:`\mathbf{v}`, of the user's choice (``vec``).
 The Jacobian of a vector-valued function is given by